 And Gyoza.
 Tons and TONS of chewy, savory, incredible Gyoza!

-Commonly called “pot stickers” in Chinese cuisine, Gyoza typically consist of ground meat and vegetables which are crimped and sealed in a dough that is much thinner than pot stickers.
+Commonly called “pot stickers” in Chinese cuisine, Gyoza consist of ground meat and vegetables which are crimped and sealed in a dough that is much thinner than pot stickers.
 In Japan, they’re usually served in “rows” of five and have a thin, chewy outside with a crispy, crunchy bottom.
-Aka, they’re one of the best things on earth
+Aka, they’re one of the best things EVER.

 Japan was on my mind nearly every day after I left – Gyoza’s included – and I knew that recreating them at home would not only satisfy my cravings, but it would also take me back, if only for a little while, to the best summer of my life.
 After some searching and testing, this is the closest thing I’ve found to replicating the enticing Gyoza that I enjoyed so much during those unforgettable months in Japan.